 The good news, however, is that each two-pipe radiator will have a return that's at least 1/2" in size.
 A 1/2" line can safely carry 1-1/2 gpm of hot water and that translates to about 15,000 BTUH, which is usually more than the typical radiator will need to put out to heat the average room.

 If you're going to keep the old boiler, you'll have to change the trim, getting rid of the gauge glass, the low-water cutoff, pressuretrol and near-boiler piping.
 If you're replacing the boiler, you'll still be getting rid of the existing near-boiler piping and setting the boiler up as you normally would with a hot water system.
-If you're not sure how to do this, get a copy of Pumping Away, which is also in the Books & More section of www.HeatingHelp.com.
+If you're not sure how to do this, get a copy of Pumping Away, which you can find in our store.

 Size your circulator based on your heat loss calculation, not on the existing radiation.
 Take your gross BTUH load and divide by 10,000 to get the GPM for the pump.
 To figure pump head, measure the longest piping run, from the boiler to the furthest radiator and back.
 Allow six feet of pump head for each 100 feet of piping in that longest run.
 That's a rule of thumb, but it works well.